 If you would like to attempt the FAFSA on your own there are a series of additional resources to assist.
 You can find a list of articles you might find informative below in Financial Aid Links.
 Additionally, see this resource to help walk you through the FAFSA application, question by question.
 They’ll clarify each question asked, and suggest how to best answer each one accurately.
 This guide will walk you through the why and how of the questions on FAFSA.

 Visit getfafsahelp.org for instructions on how to sign up for Wyatt℠, a free FAFSA assistance chatbot that answers questions by text.
 When students sign up for Wyatt and text their financial aid questions, Wyatt sends answers via text, a familiar medium that doesn't require internet access.
 Wyatt is available 24/7.

 Lastly, make sure that all necessary documents are in you or your student's possession at the time the FAFSA is started.
-Here is a list of documents that you can begin to gather ahead of time.
-Remember, the FAFSA opens on October 1st of each year, so you can always gather materials and prepare ahead of time.
+This link will open a list of documents that you can begin to gather ahead of time.
+Remember, the FAFSA opens in December of each year, so you can always gather materials and prepare ahead of time.

 Completing the FAFSA:

 - More information about this is in the resources above, but please note the following:

 If a permanent resident or U.S. Citizen you are eligible to complete the FAFSA, if undocumented you will complete the AACTUS (more info below)